How to search for multiple messengers -- a general framework beyond two messengers: Use cases -- Example: a joint gravitational wave -- high-energy neutrino -- short gamma-ray burst event search

 The method for multi-messenger searches introduced above can be used in all scenarios.
-Specifically, in high-energy astrophysics, one can search for sources which emit more than one messengers.
-Those messengers can be in any wavelength in the electromagnetic spectrum, can be neutrinos, cosmic rays, gravitational waves, or any other messenger.
-Joint emissions of gravitational waves, high-energy neutrinos, and gamma rays from a binary neutron star merger or a binary black hole merger in a dense medium, such as an AGN disk, or surrounded by an accretion disk can be such examples \citep{ford2019multimessenger,ford2019agn}.
+Specifically, in high-energy astrophysics, one can search for sources which emit more than one messenger.
+Those messengers can be in any wavelength in the electromagnetic spectrum, and can be neutrinos, cosmic rays, gravitational waves, or any other messenger.
+Joint emissions of gravitational waves, high-energy neutrinos and short gamma rays from a binary neutron star or a neutron star black hole merger \citep{Kimura_2017,Berger_2014}, or a binary black hole merger in a dense medium, such as an AGN disk, or surrounded by an accretion disk can be such examples \citep{ford2019multimessenger,ford2019agn}.
 In this section, we examine this example.